£420,000 A Superb Two Bedroom Flat With Full Length Balcony & ParkingRoyal Arsenal, SE18 6GG

 Property Hot Spot

-The Royal Arsenal and Woolwich are one of the most exciting redevelopment and rejuvenation projects in London.
-The RA has already established a village community that is set to grow and improve beyond recognition.
-Here is your chance to be part of the next property hot spots at entry level prices allowing you to benefit from the great value for money and exciting potential capital gains.
+This is your chance to be part of the next London property hot spot at entry-level prices, allowing you to benefit from great value for money and exciting potential capital gains.

 - Massage Salon

-- Care Hire and Electric Vehicle Charging Points
+- Car Hire and Electric Vehicle Charging Points

 - Tesco Express, Marks and Spencer's Food and Sainsbury's Local